-Centerlining, sometimes referred to as Operation Envelopes or run-to-target, is a methodology used in manufacturing and is often used in conjunction with Six Sigma or total productive maintenance.
+Centerlining, sometimes called Operation Envelopes or run-to-target, is a methodology used in manufacturing and often used in conjunction with Six Sigma or total productive maintenance.
 It is a practice that aims to reduce product and process variability while increasing machine efficiency.

-The method works to improve manufacturing effectiveness’ by uses existing and established process settings to ensure a manufacturing process that is consistent.
+The method works to improve manufacturing effectiveness’ by using existing and established process settings to ensure a consistent manufacturing process.
 It identifies this through key process variables.
-When looking at a process you want to look at all the variables present: breakdowns, machine speeds, shift changeovers, out-of-specification units, etc. Your goal with this methodology is to use centerline settings and tools in order to control variability.
+When looking at a process you want to look at all the variables present: breakdowns, machine speeds, shift changeovers, out-of-specification units, etc. Your goal with this methodology is to use centerline settings and tools to control variability.

 The variables of production should be charted out on a control chart, a statistical process control.
 You will be able to identify upper and lower control limits as well as a centerline.
 That centerline is midway between the ranges and will be what you're aiming for when making improvements.

 There are essentially four steps to centerline a process:

 - Identify the important and key variables of the process.